 The B. lactis bulgaricus is one of a widely distributed group of lactic acid-producing organisms which do not proliferate in laboratory media.
 Scientists believe that these bacilli modify the intestinal flora, thus limiting auto-intoxication and its train of arteriosclerotic changes which lead to premature senility.

-Nowadays, Lactobacillus Bulgaricus is used to sour milk (produce yogurt), given as a remedy, used in treatments, etc. The administration of yogurt products is very beneficial and it gradually taking the place of protein food for improving nutrition.
+Nowadays, Lactobacillus Bulgaricus is used to sour milk and make yogurt, it is given as a remedy, used in treatments, etc. The administration of yogurt products made with Lactobacillus Bulgaricus is very beneficial and it is more and more establishing the method as the preferred option for improving nutrition.
 LB can also be taken in tablet form although the best way to benefit from its qualities is through yogurt consumption.